recursively/recursively.github.io/source/_posts/Cryptography-Comparison-of-Encryption-Algorithms.md

 | SM1        | 128         | Strong              | ?           | China         |
 | SM4        | 128         | Strong              | ?           | China         |

+The symmetric algorithms are usually implemented by block cipher.
+The modes of operation of block cipher include ECB, CBC, OFB, CFB, CTR.

+### Pros and Cons of Modes of Operation

+#### ECB

+* Good points: Very simple, encryption and decryption can be run in parallel.

+* Bad points: Horribly insecure.

+#### CBC

+* Good points: Secure when used properly, parallel decryption.

+* Bad points: No parallel encryption, susceptible to malleability attacks when authenticity checks are bad / missing.
+But when done right, it's very good.

+#### OFB

+* Good points: Keystream can be computed in advance, fast hardware implementations available.

+* Bad points: Security model is questionable, some configurations lead to short keystream cycles.

+#### CFB

+* Good points: Small footprint, parallel decryption.

+* Bad points: Not commonly implemented or used.

+#### CTR

+* Good points: Secure when done right, parallel encryption and decryption.

+* Bad points: Not many.
+Some question the security of the "related plaintext" model but it's generally considered to be safe.

 ## Asymmetric Encryption Algorithm

 ### Public-Key Algorithm Families of Practical Relevance